 Potential surrogates will be basing their choice on this profile, so it’s crucial that you are as detailed and forthcoming as possible.

 Once you’ve accepted a match with a surrogate, your second agency fee payment will be due.
-We’ll also provide you with a referral to an escrow fund manager who is an impartial third-party agent to hold your funds and disperses them to the appropriate parties throughout the journey.
+You’ll receive a referral to an escrow fund manager who is an impartial third-party agent to hold your funds and disperses them to the appropriate parties throughout the journey.
 The escrow management fee and the initial funding of escrow must be paid at this time.

 Surrogate Medical Clearance